Operation

 Network API

-Section titled “Network API”Implemented by sync-records/lisp/interface.scm on top of control.scm, standard.scm, and ledger.scm.
+Section titled “Network API”Implemented by records/lisp/interface.scm on top of root.scm, standard.scm, and ledger.scm.

 Permission boundaries are central to safe operation, so operators should treat function families as security domains.